plausible/docs/docs/events-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

 The Plausible Events API can be used to record pageviews and custom events.
+This is useful when tracking mobile apps or for server side tracking.

 In most cases we recommend installing Plausible via our provided [script](/docs/plausible-script) or one of the many ingeration packages listed [here](/docs/integration-guides).
 However, if there's no easy way for you to integrate with Plausible, you can still do so by sending events directly to our API.